-Our successes are built upon the efforts of a highly qualified, hardworking and enthusiastic staff, well-motivated students, very supportive parents, and a committed board of trustees with a strong connection to the local community.
+Our successes are built upon the efforts of a highly qualified, hardworking, and enthusiastic staff, well-motivated students, very supportive parents, and a committed board of trustees with a strong connection to the local community.
 The school has a high-quality pastoral care system and is a focus for wider community educational activities, working closely with our local partners to ensure that the school is at the centre of its community.
 This ensures that we continue to generate better educational programmes for all young people, as well as improving our transitional activities for students who will be coming to Furze Platt Senior School.
-In November 2021, our Section 8 Ofsted inspection continued to rate the school as 'Good'.
+Our Challenge Partners review in 2023 built on our Ofsted Section 8 inspection in November 2021 which continued to rate the school as 'Good'.

-We see successful education for our young people being a partnership between parents, students and the school.
+We see successful education for our young people being a partnership between parents, students, and the school.
 By working together, we are able to meet our aim of ensuring that all who attend our school will find it challenging, stimulating, caring and a happy place to be.